Father-of-two admits sex attacks on women he met on Tinder

 A father-of-two has pleaded guilty to carrying out sex attacks on two women he met on Tinder.

-Patrick Nevin (36) pleaded guilty at the Central Criminal Court on Tuesday to the rape of one woman at a location in Bettystown, Co Meath on July 12th, 2014.
+Patrick Nevin (36) pleaded guilty at the Central Criminal Court on Tuesday to the rape of one woman at a location in Bellewstown, Co Meath on July 12th, 2014.

 He also pleaded guilty to the sexual assault of a second woman on July 16th, 2014.

-Nevin has former addresses at Meadowlands Court, Mountain Road, Dun Laoghaire and Dundalk, Co Louth.
+Nevin has former addresses at Meadowlands Court, Mounttown Road, Dun Laoghaire and Dundalk, Co Louth.

-Last December the UCD graduate was convicted by a jury at Dublin Circuit Criminal Court of sexually assaulting a Brazilian woman on the UCD campus, south Dublin on July 23rd, 2014.
+Last December Nevin was convicted by a jury at Dublin Circuit Criminal Court of sexually assaulting a Brazilian woman on the UCD campus, south Dublin on July 23rd, 2014.

 He is due to be sentenced for this offence shortly.